blackberry/BB10-WebWorks-Samples/Twitter-OAuth-1/README.md

 ## How to Build

 1. Clone the repo to your local machine
-2. Copy the webworks-.js client file from C:\Program Files\Research In Motion\BlackBerry 10 WebWorks SDK \Framework\clientFiles (Windows) or ~/SDKs/BlackBerry 10 WebWorks SDK /Framework/clientFiles (Mac) into the top level of the local Twitter-OAuth-2 folder (e.g. ~/WebWorks/Twitter-OAuth-2/js/webworks/webworks-.js).
-3. Optional: Edit the script reference to the webworks-.js file within any *.html files to ensure the version number is correct.
-4. Use Using the Ripple Mobile Emulator and either the BlackBerry WebWorks SDK for Smartphone or the BlackBerry WebWorks SDK for Tablet OS, package the contents of your local BB10-WebWorks-Samples/Twitter-OAuth-2 folder into a BlackBerry application.
+2. Use Using the Ripple Mobile Emulator and either the BlackBerry WebWorks SDK for Smartphone or the BlackBerry WebWorks SDK for Tablet OS, package the contents of your local BB10-WebWorks-Samples/Twitter-OAuth-2 folder into a BlackBerry application.

 * [BlackBerry HTML5 WebWorks](https://bdsc.webapps.blackberry.com/html5/) - Downloads, Getting Started guides, samples, code signing keys.
 * [BlackBerry WebWorks Development Guides](https://bdsc.webapps.blackberry.com/html5/documentation)